ImVoid01/ImVoid01/README.md

 From Nigeria to Texas, I’ve turned messy data into actionable insights, optimized systems, and helped teams make smarter decisions.
 I’m fluent in SQL, Python, Tableau, and Excel — and I use them like a scalpel, not a hammer.

-📍 Currently in Irving, TX
+📍 Based in Irving, TX
-📫 Reach me at: oni.moses01@gmail.com
+📫 Email: oni.moses01@gmail.com
 🔗 [LinkedIn](https://www.linkedin.com/in/oni-moses-o/)

 ---